Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 When Prenatals Are Used Outside of Pregnancy

-An evidence-informed approach does not assume continuation is wrong.
-It asks: Is there a specific reason to use a prenatal right now?
-Are higher doses of certain nutrients appropriate for the current context?
-Would a different formula better match current needs, tolerance, and duration?
+An evidence-informed approach asks: Is there a specific reason to use a prenatal right now?
+Are higher doses of certain nutrients appropriate outside pregnancy?
+Would a different formulation better match current needs?

-Because prenatal vitamins often contain higher levels of certain nutrients, particularly iron, they may not always be the most appropriate choice for routine long-term use once pregnancy-related needs have changed.
-These questions matter more than category loyalty.
+Because prenatal vitamins often contain higher levels of certain nutrients, particularly iron, they may not always be the most appropriate choice for routine long-term use outside of pregnancy.
+These questions matter more than category labels.

 What this means in practice